jmayalag/Newster/readme.md

 # Newster App
-A simple app to browse news from [https://newsapi.org/]
+A simple app to browse news from https://newsapi.org/ showcasing the use of Android Architecture components.

+- Room (Persistance)
+- Paging Library
+- Navigation Component
+- View Models (MVVM)
+- Coroutines and Flows

 ## Screenshots